amirhouieh/portfolio.amir.cloud/public/content/inventory-assistant-application/text.md

 ---
-title: "IAA (Inventory Assistant Application)"
+title: "IIA (Intelligence Inventory Assistant)"
 blurb: "AR mobile app for inventory management using camera-first design and ML to identify objects and generate metadata on the fly."
 year:
     - 2020